Eoghanmc22/flap-compiler/README.md

 but can be implemented interms of clac opcodes.
 The next stage in the compile process is to convert the IR to actual clac tokens/opcodes, and do some postprocessing steps.
-Clac does not support the nested function definitions my compiler generates, while implementing if expression for example.
-To get around this  we simply extract such definitions to the start of the compiled clac file.
+Clac does not support the nested function definitions my compiler generates, while implementing if expressions for example.
+To get around this, we simply extract such definitions to the start of the compiled clac file.